explosion/spaCy/website/docs/usage/layers-architectures.md

 written in other machine learning frameworks like PyTorch, TensorFlow and MXNet using a unified [`Model`](https://thinc.ai/docs/api-model) API.

-For example, let's use Pytorch to define a very simple Neural network consisting of two hidden `Linear` layers with `ReLU` activation and dropout, and a softmax-activated output layer.
+For example, let's use PyTorch to define a very simple Neural network consisting of two hidden `Linear` layers with `ReLU` activation and dropout, and a softmax-activated output layer.